dinhomathias/Amc/Writing-Tests.md

 ## Integration Tests
 In contrast to unit tests, integration tests may test the system in its eventual environment together with service integrations, such as the Bot API.

-In order to test your bot the same way your users will, you can make use of a [userbot](http://telegra.ph/How-a-Userbot-superacharges-your-Telegram-Bot-07-09) library that will send messages to your bot and evaluate whether it responds in the way it should.
+In order to test your bot in a real environment, you can make use of a [userbot](http://telegra.ph/How-a-Userbot-superacharges-your-Telegram-Bot-07-09) library that will send messages to your bot and evaluate whether it responds in the way it should.
 The [TgIntegration library](https://github.com/JosXa/tgintegration/) should cover everything you need.